rlapine/detaillogger/README.md

 ## ✨ Overview

-DetailLogger is a lightweight Python utility for enhanced logging and exception tracing.
+DetailLogger is a lightweight Python utility for enhanced logging and exception data tracing.
 It automatically captures contextual information—such as file name, function, and line number—whenever messages or exceptions are logged.
-Ideal for debugging, monitoring, and building maintainable systems.
+The clear and complete exception information is very useful for debugging, monitoring, and building maintainable systems.

 ---